versioneye/versioneye_maven_plugin/README.md

 That will simply update the existing VersionEye project with the dependencies from your `pom.xml` file.
 It will **not** change your `pom.xml`.
 This goal usually gets executed on a Continuous Integration server after each build.

 By the way.
-If you don't like to have a `versioneye.properties` file you can set the project_id explicitly in the pom.xml.
+If you don't like to have a `versioneye.properties` file you can set the `project_id` explicitly in the `pom.xml`.
 Just like this:

 ```
 <build>